 The amounts provided to Management with respect to total assets are measured in a manner consistent with that of the financial statements.
 Management monitors the assets attributable to each segment for the purposes of monitoring segment performance and for allocating resources between segments.
-All assets are allocated to reportable segments other than corporate assets which are classified as unallocated assets.
+All assets are allocated to reportable segments other than corporate assets and deferred tax assets which are classified as unallocated assets.